 However, if you have lighter eyebrows, Latisse could potentially make them much darker in appearance.

 - runny nose

-It’s not known whether these symptoms were all related to using Latisse or were isolated incidences.
+It’s unknown whether these symptoms were related to using Latisse or isolated incidents.

 - eye itching

 - skin darkening

 - red or noticeable blood vessels in the eyes

 Latisse manufacturers report these occur in about 3% to 4% of people who use Latisse.

 According to the Optum Store, a sister site of Healthline and online platform that offers affordable medications and products, the average cost for brand-name Latisse starts at $115 a month, while the generic product, bimatoprost, is $70 a month at time of publication.

 Latisse can be an expensive but potentially effective solution for eyebrow growth.
 To see results, you’ll need to continually apply Latisse to your eyebrows.